theainerd/MLCompetitions/README.md

-# AnalyticsCompetitions
+# Machine Learning Competitions Codes

-I will upload codes from machine learning competitions.
+This repository contains the codes that has been written for Machine Learning competitions.